filipeomendes/XML_to_Excel_Automation/README.md

-# 📊 eSocial XML to Excel Processor
+# 📊 eSocial XML to Excel Converter

 Python automation for reading, processing, and transforming eSocial XML files into a structured dataset ready for analysis in Excel.